junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 * Lead Verifier delegates each Component Attester Evidence to its own Verifier and receives Component Attester Attestation Results after successful Appraisal of Evidence.

-* Once the Lead Verifier receives Attestation Results from all the Verifiers then it constructs a combined Attestation Results.
+* Once the Lead Verifier receives Attestation Results from all the Verifiers then it constructs a Aggregated Attestation Results.

-* Lead Verifier combines the Results from each Verifier and conveys the combined Attestation Results to the Attester (in Passport model) or to the Relying Party (in background check model)
+* Lead Verifier combines the Results from each Verifier and conveys the Aggregated Attestation Results to the Attester (in Passport model) or to the Relying Party (in background check model)

 The overall Verdict may be dependent on the Appraisal Policy of the Lead Verifier.